About the School

-The departments offer five major courses of study (biblical studies, Christian ministries, philosophy, theology, and youth ministry); 10 minors (ancient languages, biblical studies, Christian ministries, philosophy, religion, religion and culture, sports ministry, theology, youth ministry, and youth outreach and discipleship); and three special programs (Certificate of Distinction in Biblical Studies, Certificate of Distinction in Philosophy, and Certificate of Distinction in Theology).
+The departments offer five major courses of study (biblical studies, Christian ministries, philosophy, theology, and youth ministry); 10 minors (ancient languages, biblical studies, Christian ministries, philosophy, religion and culture, sports ministry, theology, youth ministry, and youth outreach and discipleship); and three special programs (Certificate of Distinction in Biblical Studies, Certificate of Distinction in Philosophy, and Certificate of Distinction in Theology).

 God’s Word and the Christian Response Courses

 Each major course of study builds on the General Education requirement in God’s Word and the Christian Response (18 units).
 Transfer students take the number of units required by the registrar.
 Courses are selected from the list of core courses for General Education in consultation with a department advisor.
 All majors in the school must maintain a minimum 2.5 cumulative grade-point average from all courses for the major.